Changissnz/gangstalking_theory/README.md

 The odds of a mass shooting occurring is compounded when the perpetrator has felt a strong sense of being bullied in some way, shape, or form.
-Bullying is a possibility in cases of gangstalking.
+Bullying is a possibility in cases of gangstalking (positive adversarial treatment).
 The factor of the quality of the perpetrator's support system (social, financial, et cetera) is also of relevance in the events that ensued.
 In short, gangstalking is a contributor to further anti-social behavior, and the behavior may be evidently harmful from the perspective of the perpetrator when they consider aspects such as their finance and social life, both of which are poor in quantity and lacking in quality.
+On the other hand, neglect and isolation (negative adversarial treatment) are also frequently linked to mass shooters.

 Gangstalking is argued to be a remedy for social ills.
 From news reports, the USA was or is in the midst of a mental health crisis.
 An environment filled with suspicion and ad hominem